FHSTP-MobileSecurity/passkeys-flask-example/README.md

 This project demonstrates the simplest form of implementing passkeys (WebAuthn) using Python Flask.
 It was created as a challenge to understand the passkeys workflow and its implementation.

+> :warning: **DO NOT USE THIS PROJECT AS A REFERENCE FOR IMPLEMENTATION IN PRODUCTION**

 ## Project Overview

 This project consists of a Flask backend that handles WebAuthn registration and authentication processes, and a simple client-side JavaScript for interacting with the WebAuthn API.